- How does it work?

 Can I preview In Their Shoes to ensure it will be school appropriate?

 The kits are copyrighted and therefore we do not provide large amounts of text to preview.
 The facilitator’s guide that comes with the kit includes information about the simulation as well as character synopses to give the facilitator an overview.
 We are happy to provide support in preparing for a school board meeting or discuss in further detail what the content entails.
-To do so you can contact Ilene Stohl.
+To do so, contact our prevention staff.